WA Mental Health Week

 Apply for a grant

 This year, we have grants for every occasion – get social and bring people together by organising an event; grow your mind or learn a new skill; soothe your soul with some relaxation and self-care; or help your organisation promote physical activity – we are here to help you make it happen!
-Applications open soon – find out more here.
+Applications have now closed - but see where they were spent here.

 Want to join us and support our cause while building your brand exposure?
 Please see our partnership options